huangk/RestAPI/README.md

     HTTP GET to return all user result set from the "user" collection(table) of "userdb" Mongodb in a JSON output payload and the result set should be filtered by a URL parameter (can be city, profession, etc) and grouped by parameter.
 Steps:

-1. Input 'http://{IP address of Tomcat}:8080/restapi/v1/allusers/field/profession/value/Engineer/group/city' in "URL" input field
+1. Input 'http://{IP Address/Host Name of Tomcat}:8080/restapi/v1/allusers/field/profession/value/Engineer/group/city' in "URL" input field

 2. Select "GET" methd